nnniyaz/nnniyaz/README.md

-- 👋 Hi, I’m Niyaz (@nnniyaz)
+Hi, I’m Niyaz (@nnniyaz)
-- 🔭 I’m currently on my path for Full-stack JavaScript Developer (MERN)
+---
-- 🌱 I’m interested in software engineering
+I’m Software Developer.
+Currently working on own project which will be published here soon.

-- 💡 I am looking for a collaboration on open source projects
+I am always ready for a collaboration on open source projects.

-- 📫 How to reach me: nassyrovich@gmail.com
+- 📫 You can contact me with Telegram: @nassyrovich | https://t.me/nassyrovich